firesidefiction/firesidefiction.github.io/_posts/2017-05-18-blind-reading.md

+---
 layout: article
-title:  Blind Reading is in Braille or Large Print
+title:  "Blind Reading is in Braille or Large Print"
-author: Brian J. White
+author: Elsa Sjunneson-Henry
 date:   2017-05-18 12:01:00 -0500
 category: essay
 permalink: /blind-reading
 teaser: "Ableism creeps into our language all the time.
-It’s an ever-present, ever-haunting monster.
 Words that seem innocuous to many, well, they’re not so innocuous to me."
 published: false
 ---